Advice from a bar passer

 I visualized sitting down, taking a deep breath, quieting my mind, and hearing the proctor say “you may begin.”
 I envisioned opening up the test booklet, looking at the first question, and confidently working through the question.

-I also spent time visualizing a difficult situation on the bar exam: an essay question that I wasn’t sure how to answer.
+I also spent time visualizing a difficult situation on the bar exam such as an essay question that I wasn’t sure how to answer.
 Again, I’d imagine taking some breaths, feeling calm, and coming up with a plan to work through the answer with what I knew.

 Finally, I visualized walking out of the exam at the end of the day, feeling not only that I’d held it together, but that I’d done more than enough.
-This sounds like a lot, but I did all of this in just a couple minutes each night.
+This may sound like a lot, but I did all of this in just a couple minutes each night.

-After several weeks sticking with this technique, I walked into the test center on the first morning of the bar exam.
-It felt completely familiar, like I’d been there 100 times before.
+When test day arrived, and I walked into the test center on the first morning of the bar exam, it felt completely familiar, like I’d been there 100 times before.
 That familiarity was calming and bolstered my confidence.
 I was able to block out the stress of the hundreds of nervous bar takers around me.

 And, of course, I ended up facing an essay question I initially had no idea how to answer.
 Rather than let anxiety set in, I took the breaths I practiced, calmed myself, and came up with a plan for how I was going to answer it.